blockchain/thunder/README.md

 As this is still a prototype, various optimizations are left open for now, as they would hinder active development.
 For example, JSON was chosen to serialize messages, as Gson allows for very prototype-friendly development, even though it increases message size 3-5 fold.

+## Contributing

+There is always something to do!
+Feel free to look through the open Issues or look for TODOS in the code.
+They are well maintained and usually still open.
+If you want to create a PR, it would be great if you could respect the code style convention of this project.
+It's easiest if you just use intelliJ and import the [code style settings](CodeStyle.jar) and follow [this tutorial](http://stackoverflow.com/a/5581992) to setup automatic reformatting on save.

 ## Resources